-Name, Jurisdiction of Residence and Position Principal Occupation or employment and, if not a previously elected Director, occupation during the past 5 years Previous Service as a Director Number of Common Shares beneficially owned, directly or indirectly, or Controlled or directed 2 Stephen Simms Thornhill, ON Director, President / CEO President /CEO of the Company since 2002 Director since 1993 2,155,900 \$ Sam Geist Toronto, ON Director Business Consultant and owner Director since 2005 1,837,480 William Bateman 1 4 Toronto, ON Director Barrister and Solicitor in Private Practice in Toronto, Ontario Director since 1996 994,560 Hans-Joerg Hungerland Wolfsburg, Germany Director Self-Employed Business Consultant Director since 1996 701,000 Emanuel Gerard 147 New York, New York, USA Director Private Investor and Business Consultant Director since 1999 4,428,448
+Name, Jurisdiction of Residence and Position Principal Occupation or employment and, if not a previously elected Director, occupation during the past 5 years Previous Service as a Director Number of Common Shares beneficially owned, directly or indirectly, or Controlled or directed 2 William Bateman 134 Toronto, ON Director Barrister and Solicitor in Private Practice in Toronto, Ontario Director since 1996 994,560 Sam Geist 1 Toronto, ON Director Business Consultant and owner Director since 2005 1,837,480 Emanuel Gerard 147 New York, New York, USA Director Private Investor and Business Consultant Director since 1999 3,924,948 Valdis Martinsons 4 Toronto, ON Director Business Consultant Director since 2009 400,000 Stephen Simms 3 Thornhill, ON Director, President / CEO President /CEO of the Company since 2002 Director since 1993 2,155,900 5

-- 1 Member of the audit committee (7chair). - 2 Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at May 1, 2009, based upon information furnished to the Company by individual Directors.
-Unless otherwise indicated, such shares are held directly. - 3 No proposed director is to be elected under any arrangement or understanding between the proposed director and any other person or company, except the directors and executive officers of the company acting solely in such capacity - 4 Member of compensation committee. - ^5 Of these shares, 375,000 are held indirectly in the name of AKTS Investments, a private company controlled by Director. - © Dr. Simms is currently a director of the following other reporting issuers: Trillium North Minerals Ltd.; Mr. Bateman is currently a director of the following other reporting issuers: X-Cal Resources Ltd. and Cadman Resources Inc..
+- 1 Member of the audit committee (7chair). - 2 Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at May 3, 2010, based upon information furnished to the Company by individual Directors.
+Unless otherwise indicated, such shares are held directly. - 3 Dr. Simms is currently a director of the following other reporting issuers: Trillium North Minerals Ltd.; Mr. Bateman is currently a director of the following other reporting issuers: X-Cal Resources Ltd. - Member of compensation committee (7chair). - © Of these shares, 375,000 are held indirectly in the name of AKTS Investments, a private company controlled by Director.